 One of the best practices when it comes to approaching template-thinking is to keep in mind the technology, its capabilities and its boundaries, and let this inspire you.

 What are some of these capabilities and boundaries that you mention?

-Some of these boundaries or limitations of a design are quite literally the boundaries of a given Text Box – that you define in which area a piece of copy may exist, and have the template scale any text to make sure it will always fit.
+Some of these boundaries or limitations of a design are quite literally the boundaries of a given Text Box, where you define in which area a piece of copy may exist, and have the template scale any text to make sure it will always fit.

-In terms of the design, there are also some technical limitations to keep in the back of your mind; e.g. when designing typography around imagery – it becomes really difficult if that imagery is dynamic for a template to know how to display that same copy in different contexts; so as a designer it is important to develop a ‘stramien’: a design pattern or set of design rules for the template, that would accommodate all possible options.
+In terms of the design, there are also some technical limitations to keep in the back of your mind.
+For example, when designing typography around imagery, it becomes really difficult if that imagery is dynamic for a template to know how to display that same copy in different contexts.
+So, as a designer it is important to develop a ‘stramien’, which is a design pattern or set of design rules for the template that would accommodate all possible options.

 How do you approach a creative concept from a template-thinking perspective?

-As a team, we first start with the brief, looking at the references and getting a feel of the design, what needs to be dynamic, and what kind of decisions need to be made for the dynamic elements.
-We think about how texts will align, shift with other elements, the scale, etc.
+As a team, we first start with the brief, looking at the references and getting a feel of the design, what needs to be dynamic and what kind of decisions need to be made for the dynamic elements.
+We think about how texts will align or shift with other elements, the scale, etc.